why Golden Ocean Group Limited [GOGL] is a Good Choice for Investors After New Price Target of $14.39

 Golden Ocean Group Limited [GOGL] Insider Position Details

-There are presently around $552 million, or 32.10% of GOGL stock, in the hands of institutional investors.
-The top three institutional holders of GOGL stocks are: GOLDMAN SACHS GROUP INC with ownership of 9,557,460, which is approximately 4.393% of the company’s market cap and around 5.60% of the total institutional ownership; FOLKETRYGDFONDET, holding 8,136,740 shares of the stock with an approximate value of $88.61 million in GOGL stocks shares; and FMR LLC, currently with $63.79 million in GOGL stock with ownership of nearly 33.927% of the company’s market capitalization.
+There are presently around $478 million, or 31.90% of GOGL stock, in the hands of institutional investors.
+The top three institutional holders of GOGL stocks are: FOLKETRYGDFONDET with ownership of 8,136,740, which is approximately 1.999% of the company’s market cap and around 5.60% of the total institutional ownership; GOLDMAN SACHS GROUP INC, holding 7,388,799 shares of the stock with an approximate value of $85.27 million in GOGL stocks shares; and FMR LLC, currently with $65.16 million in GOGL stock with ownership of nearly -3.597% of the company’s market capitalization.

-Positions in Golden Ocean Group Limited stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 50 institutional holders increased their position in Golden Ocean Group Limited [NASDAQ:GOGL] by around 5,574,903 shares.
-Additionally, 58 investors decreased positions by around 7,002,539 shares, while 14 investors held positions by with 38,077,452 shares.
-The mentioned changes placed institutional holdings at 50,654,894 shares, according to the latest SEC report filing.
-GOGL stock had 23 new institutional investments in for a total of 533,785 shares, while 27 institutional investors sold positions of 3,386,783 shares during the same period.
+56 institutional holders increased their position in Golden Ocean Group Limited [NASDAQ:GOGL] by around 3,294,011 shares.
+Additionally, 47 investors decreased positions by around 13,062,922 shares, while 14 investors held positions by with 25,061,162 shares.
+The mentioned changes placed institutional holdings at 41,418,095 shares, according to the latest SEC report filing.
+GOGL stock had 24 new institutional investments in for a total of 1,211,632 shares, while 20 institutional investors sold positions of 2,163,440 shares during the same period.